 Every year, Fort Lewis Men’s Lacrosse Club strives to give back to the Durango community.
 This helps the young men of Fort Lax to thank their fans and supporters, improve the town that they live in, and build a culture of service, sacrifice, and selflessness that will help them on the field and in life.

--Coach Riecks grew out his beard for 3 months to have it publicly shaved for charity.
+-Former coach Riecks grew out his beard for 3 months to have it publicly shaved for charity.
 The students at Durango High School, where Coach works full time as a Security Specialist, raised $100 for the Make A Wish Foundation to send a young man with leukemia to Disney World.
 The students paid for the chance to get to publicly shave Mr. Riecks’ beard.
 The final results were hilarious.

--On 4/19/16, Fort Lax hosted a free clinic for local youth lacrosse players, and nearly 50 kids from grades 5-8 showed up for the chance to learn from some of the best players in Durango.
+-On April 19, 2016 Fort Lax hosted a free clinic for local youth lacrosse players, and nearly 50 kids from grades 5-8 showed up for the chance to learn from some of the best players in Durango.
 One of the highlights of the day was when the kids got the chance to cheer for their favorite camp leader as they performed trick shots, and then they all joined the team in doing our trademark “Family” cheer.